Earlier this year, when I asked my Instagram audience for topics they’d like me to address, one person wrote, “How to keep caring.”

 3. Find your people

-If you feel alone, exhausted or lacking enthusiasm in your pursuit of a more sustainable lifestyle, look for support.
+If you feel alone, exhausted or lacking enthusiasm in your sustainability endeavors, look for support.
 I have met many kindred spirits through my sewing bee.
 We get together about once a month to sew our free cloth produce bags and we have so much fun doing it.
 I found my first recruits for the group through meetup.
+(Update: we haven’t been able to sew during Covid but we’ve met a few times over Zoom.)

 4. Eat well, sleep enough, exercise regularly